Hakob Hakobyan (footballer)

-Hakob Hakobyan (Հակոբ Հակոբյան; born 29 March 1997) is an Armenian professional footballer who plays as a defensive midfielder for Ararat-Armenia and the Armenia national team.
+Hakob Hakobyan (Հակոբ Հակոբյան; born 29 March 1997) is an Armenian professional footballer who plays as a defensive midfielder for Alashkert and the Armenia national team.

 Club career

 On 4 July 2022, Urartu announced the departure of Hakobyan, with Ararat-Armenia announcing the signing of Hakobyan on 10 July 2022.

+On 11 June 2026, Ararat-Armenia announced that Hakobyan had left the club after his contract had expired, with Alashkert announcing his signature the same day.

 International career

 Hakobyan made his international debut for Armenia on 18 November 2020 in the UEFA Nations League against North Macedonia.